Top Soft Skills to Put on a CV in 2025 and How to List Them Effectively

 • Increased client retention to 96% by introducing a transparent reporting system, allowing for early identification and resolution of project challenges.

-Soft skills in the work experience section example:
+Soft skills in the work experience section example for a teacher:

 English Teacher, Newcastle High School, UK 2018